Carolusian/gitlab-omnibus-vagrant/README.md

 ### Using HTTPS for your gitlab site

+#### Automatic SSL support

-* When create and upgrade SSL cert, make sure `redirect to https` is disabled
+- When create and upgrade SSL cert, make sure `redirect to https` is disabled

+#### Manually SSL support

+If you cannot renew SSL automatically due to unknown reason, e.g. "Validation failed, unable to request certificate", try to configure SSL support manually:

+- Follow this post to apply a SSL certs: https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04
+- Then copy the certs to `/etc/gitlab/ssl`, and rename them with domain names, e.g. gitlab.example.com.crt and gitlab.example.com.key
+- Disable letsencrypt, then `sudo gitlab-ctl reconfigure`

 ### (Deprecated) Using HTTPS for your gitlab site